 If you really want to go all out, exit the park near Grizzly River Run into the Grand Californian Hotel and enjoy Napa Rose.
 Although it is expensive, Napa Rose serves the best food I’ve eaten at a Disney Resort.
 For those that want to stay on a smaller budget, still go to the Grand Californian and eat at GCH Craftsman Grill.
 It’s the best counter-service restaurant in Disneyland Resort which is no small feat!

-Enjoy the Atmosphere
+WEB Slingers and then Enjoy the Atmosphere

 Once nightfall hits, it’s time to head back to Pixar Pier and enjoy the atmosphere.
 The pier feels more authentic at this time of day with the popcorn lights and kinetic energy of the spinning attractions.
 If you have time on the way make another trek through Grizzly Peak.
 Once in Pixar Pier use the time to walk around and enjoy the ambiance.
 Get on one of the spinner rides and Incredicoaster if the line is short, as the view will be phenomenal.